M66B/NetGuard/ADBLOCKING.md

 Ad blocking
 -----------

-* Download/install the latest version [from GitHub](https://github.com/M66B/NetGuard/releases)
+* Download/install the latest NetGuard version [from GitHub](https://github.com/M66B/NetGuard/releases)
 * Enable the setting '*Filter traffic*' (always enabled on Android 5.0 or earlier)
 * Enable the setting '*Block domain names*' (default enabled)
 * Import or download a hosts file using the appropriate option